dawidm/cryptonose2/manual/index.md

 * **Table** - Visible table may increase resources (CPU) usage.
 Column names are self-explanatory, with one exception.
 There was not enough place for the word "change" in relative change columns ;) You can open web browser with market web page by double-clicking on a row.
 * ***Log*** - (disabled by default) describes what is happening.
 You can enable log by clicking ***Show log***.
 * ***Sound, Browser*** and ***Notification*** - same as is _Global options_ but only for given exchange.

+### What exactly are price changes in Cryptonose?
+Price change in Cryptonose is based on maximum (positive or negative) change during recent time period (5 minutes or 30 minutes).
+You should not confuse it with a change between beginning and ending of the period.
+For example if price 5 minutes ago was 2.0, then it went up to 4.0 and now it dropped slightly to 3.7, 5m price change values will be calculated for biggest rise - from 2.0 to 4.0 - in percents it's +100%.

 ## Search for a currency pair